joeappleton18/cda401/sessions/session2/external.md

-#Including External Javascript
+# Including External Javascript

-So far we have looked a [two different ways to include javaScript](https://sirus21.gitbooks.io/internet_technology_block_2/content/session11/first_program.html) into our HTML pages:
+[So far we have looked at two different ](https://sirus21.gitbooks.io/cda401/content/sessions/session1/first_program.html)ways to include javaScript into our HTML pages:

 > **In the head - executed when called**

 ```html
 <html>